About the gCMEp

 The full results of this consultation can be found in the publication; Setting CME standards in Europe: guiding principles for medical education by Sheelagh Farrow, Darren Gillgrass, Alisa Pearlstone, Jack Torr, Eugene Pozniak, Current Medical Research and Opinion, 2012 Nov;28(11):1861-71.

 The Good CME Practice group meets formally twice a year, in the spring and autumn.
 Ad hoc meetings are held as required and members are encouraged to participate in meetings as much as possible, including the monthly Steering Group calls.

-The last meeting of the gCMEp was held in May 2021.
-Future meetings will be will be taking place in during the 14th Annual European CME Forum in November 2021, and the next Spring meeting in May 2022.
+The last meeting of the gCMEp was held in May 2022.
+Future meetings will be will be taking place in during the 15th Annual European CME Forum in Barcelona, in November 2022, and the next Spring meeting in May 2023.

 Policy control and governance is led by the Steering Group, which is made up of seven individuals, six from the member organisations, appointed by election each year, and an ex officio position held by European CME Forum.